exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 2. Exchange a card in the stack

-Perform some sleight of hand and exchange the card at position `position` with the new card provided.
+Perform some sleight of hand and exchange the card at index `position` with the new card provided.
 Return the adjusted stack.

 ```javascript